flutter/devtools/tool/README.md

 Create a branch for your release.
 Below we're creating release 0.0.15, with all the PRs.

-# Update master and create a local release branch
+# Update master branch and create a local release branch
 ```shell
 cd ~/devtools-git/devtools